Help with funding

 - Students who started their course before 1 September 2012 should read the following Student Finance information.

-- A guide from Student Finance England to new and continuing full-time EU students (pdf)
+- A guide from Student Finance Services to new and continuing full-time EU students studying in England

 - Please also see our EU Referendum statement for information about EU student funding